 The median-joining or MJ network algorithm allows multi-state data (example: at nucleotide position 16092 there can be A, C, G, T, and ambiguities such as N).
 For larger data sizes, the parameter epsilon can be set low to calculate sparse networks quickly, or incrementally increased to calculate higher-resolution networks at the cost of longer run times and increased network complexity.
-If epsilon is set to a sufficiently high number, MJ will yield a full median network.
+If epsilon is set to a sufficiently high number, MJ will yield a full median network (software and memory limits permitting).
+Optionally, MJ allows external rooting of the network using an outgroup.